This is a placeholder document. I like the idea of sharing predictions, though I don't have much to write now.

 - Transcription (speed-to-text) is now accurate and cheap.
 Speech-to-text is also now cheap, and finally human-like.
-As these both continue to improve, you can focus on what you're doing, and not worry about what they're doing.
+Soon everybody will have the option to have text-to-speech in their own voice, that really sounds like them, for approx $0.
+As these both continue to improve, you (the creator/sender) can focus on what you're doing, and not worry about what the recipient doing.

 - Do they hate audio, find it time-consuming, and prefer to read?
 No problem, record a voicemail and trust the transcription.

 - Are they driving?
 No problem, type your text in your meeting, and it'll be read aloud to them (maybe in your voice, thanks to AI voice models).

 As the cost of collecting more health data falls, this will have profound effects on privacy and new business models will ermege.

 - You won't use any and every toilet, because you'll be nervous they'll analyze your stool and sell your data learn things you don't.

 - You won't casually toss your empty coffee cup in a public bin, for the same reason: you'll be nervous about people analysing your saliva.

 - In 2021, you choose to get your own genome sequenced.
 But you can't choose to not be on Facebook.
 Even if you choose to not have a Facebook account, your friends might still upload pictures of you, and FB will create a ghost profile for you.
 Even if you never opt in to taking a photo and uploading to Facebook, Facebook knows who you are and what you look like.
 In future, it will be easy for other people to know your biometric data.
 Even if you never opt in to 23andMe, others will go ahead and sequence your genome.